Free Kitchen Hacks eBook

 It’s best to keep it a little bit firm because it will continue to cook in the sauce in the oven.

-I usually go for Penne Regate in this Cheesy Pasta Bake because I love how the cheese and sauce sneak into the hollow pasta.
+I usually go for Penne Rigate in this Cheesy Pasta Bake because I love how the cheese and sauce sneak into the hollow pasta.
 Still, you can really use any short pasta you like.

 Short pasta includes, but is not limited to Cavatappi, Fusilli, Rotini, Farfalle, Gemelli, Rigatoni, and Ziti.